ebraun68/METALtest/README.md

 Braun EL, Oliveros CH, White Carreiro ND, Zhao M, Glenn TC, Brumfield RT, Braun MJ, Kimball RT, Faircloth BC.
 (2024) Testing the mettle of METAL: A comparison of phylogenomic methods using a challenging but well-resolved phylogeny.

+This manuscript
+ -
+ - S1: List of tissue sources for the allfam dataset

 ### Supporting data:

 ### Tables
 All tables are excel files:
   - S1: List of tissue sources for the allfam dataset
+  - S2:

 ### Perl program: